Weapon mount: Turret

 A gun turret protects the crew or mechanism of a weapon and at the same time lets the weapon be aimed and fired in many directions.

 A turret is a rotating weapon platform, strictly one that crosses the armour of whatever it is mounted on with a structure called a barbette (on ships) or basket (on tanks) and has a protective structure on top (gunhouse).
-If it has no gunhouse it is a barbette, if it has no barbette (ie, it is mounted to the outside of the vehicle's armour) it is an installation.
+If it has no gunhouse it is a barbette, if it has no barbette (i.e., it is mounted to the outside of the vehicle's armour) it is an installation.

 Turrets are typically used to mount machine guns, autocannons or large-calibre guns.
-They may be manned or remotely controlled.
+They may be human operated or remotely controlled.
 A small turret, or sub-turret on a larger one, is called a cupola.
 The term cupola also describes rotating turrets that carry no weapons but instead are sighting devices, as in the case of tank commanders.
 A finial is an extremely small sub-turret or sub-sub-turret mounted on a cupola turret.

 Typically the gun is fixed on its horizontal axis and rotated by turning the turret, with trunnions on the gun used to allow it to elevate.
 Alternatively, in an oscillating turret the entire upper section of the turret moves to elevate and depress the gun.